-This survey of over 2000 properties has shown that there are only a very few properties anywhere in Tasmania that a young person who is studying or a single person looking for work could afford.
+This statewide survey of over 2000 properties, 649 of them in the northern region, has shown that there are only a very few properties anywhere in Tasmania that a young person who is studying or a single person looking for work could afford.
 With Tasmania having a comparatively low rate of young people completing school and following further education and training, there is a great need to ensure that safe, secure and affordable housing is available in suitable locations for education and training.

-The majority of more affordable properties, which might be suitable for families or age pensioners, are located in areas well away from the main population centres.
+The majority of more affordable properties which might be suitable for families or age pensioners, are located in areas well away from the main population centres.
 People living in these areas are likely to have increased expenses and difficulty in accessing employment, food, education and health services.
 Public transport is minimal or non-existent.